Taeradan/docker-aircontrol/README.md

-# docker-aircontrol
+# Docker AirControl
-Ubiquiti AirControl in a container.
+Ubiquiti AirControl in a Docker container.
 More information on the [community forum](http://community.ubnt.com/t5/airControl/bd-p/airControl)

 ## From Docker Hub (easiest)

-To use AirControl from Docker Hub, you juste have to launch :
+To use AirControl from Docker Hub, you juste have to run :

 ~~~bash
 docker run -d --name aircontrol -p 9080:9080 --restart=always taeradan/aircontrol